youyanggu/covid19_projections/estimating-true-infections.md

 Looking at the data, we see that transmissions in many severely-impacted states began to slow down in July, despite limited policy interventions.
 This is especially notable in states like Arizona, Florida, and Texas.
 While we believe that changes in human behavior and changes in policy (such as mask mandates and closing of bars/nightclubs) certainly contributed to the decrease in transmission, it seems unlikely that these were the primary drivers behind the decrease.
 We believe that many regions obtained a certain degree of temporary herd immunity after reaching 10-35% prevalence under the current conditions.
 We call this 10-35% threshold the effective herd immunity threshold, eHIT.

 A [basic method](https://academic.oup.com/cid/article/52/7/911/299077) to calculate standard the herd immunity threshold (HIT) is to use the basic reproduction number, R0: `HIT = 1 - 1/R0`.
 Back in March/April, we estimate R0 in the US to be around 2.3.
 This corresponds to a HIT of `1-1/2.3 = ~0.6`, or 60%.
 But the effective reproduction number, Rt, has decreased dramatically since then due to a variety of reasons such as greater population awareness, mask-wearing, reduced larger gatherings, and implementation of social distancing guidelines.
 The Rt in most regions around the US where there are outbreaks is now between 1.1-1.6.
-This corresponds to an effective herd immunity threhsold (eHIT) of 10-35%.
+This corresponds to an effective herd immunity threshold (eHIT) of 10-35%.
 As a result, it makes intuitive sense that we are seeing a decline in transmission after those regions reach a 10-35% prevalence.

 The above method is a very crude method to compute herd immunity thresholds.
 See paper by [Aguas et al.](https://www.medrxiv.org/content/10.1101/2020.07.23.20160762v1.full.pdf) for a better analysis of herd immunity thresholds for SARS-CoV-2 and the effects of population heterogeneity.